 1. Avoid the group of death

-You'll never qualify as a green sports fan if you draw plastic plates, cutlery and cups out the bag.
+You'll never qualify as a green sports fan if you take plastic plates, cutlery or cups out of your bag.
 Whether you're picnicking on Henman Hill or partying at home, show off your finger-food skills with real crockery or reusable containers.

 2. Don't get lost in the hype